emilyantosch/shc_pr3_vl/databases/slides_2/main.typ

   #heading(numbering: none)[What is a transaction?]
   - Start a transaction
     #sym.arrow While some DBMS (e.g. PostgreSQL) need to explicitly start a transaction, some others (e.g. Oracle) do not
-  - After starting a transaction, you can make changes to the db that stay local to your session.
+  - After starting a transaction, you can make changes to the DB that stay local to your session.
   - Whenever you feel ready, you can use `COMMIT;` to commit those changes to the database.
   - If you make a mistake, you can use `ROLLBACK;` while in a transaction to undo your changes.
+  - We'll learn more about transactions later in this course!
   #memo[
     If you forget to explicitly commit your changes, you will lose those changes when quitting the transaction.
   ]
 ]

 == Inserting into tables
 #slide[
   #heading(numbering: none)[`INSERT`-statement]